-Stumbling across woodlice in your home or garden can be alarming — here’s how to get rid of woodlice with a safe, DIY-first plan that focuses on fixing the damp conditions they need.
-That said, you may wish to get their numbers under control quickly to prevent them from breeding and leaving a noticeable trail.
+Stumbling across woodlice in your home or garden can be alarming – but the reassuring news is they're harmless, and getting rid of them is mostly about fixing the damp conditions they need.
+This guide sets out a safe, DIY-first plan to do exactly that.
+You may also want to bring their numbers down quickly to stop them breeding and leaving a noticeable trail.

-- Dry the area: fix leaks/condensation, ventilate, use a dehumidifier if needed.
+- Dry the area: fix leaks and condensation, ventilate, use a dehumidifier if needed.

-- Remove them: vacuum/sweep up visible woodlice (dispose of contents outside).
+- Remove them: vacuum or sweep up visible woodlice (dispose of the contents outside).

-- Remove damp hiding spots: clear leaf litter/rotting wood; unclog gutters; move pots/log piles away from walls.
+- Remove damp hiding spots: clear leaf litter and rotting wood; unclog gutters; move pots and log piles away from walls.

 - Seal entry points: proof gaps around doors, pipes and floor edges.